The Many Ways Iran Could Target the United States

 Iranian forces or their proxies operate close by U.S. and U.S.-backed forces in both Iraq and Syria.
 Iran routinely threatens to disrupt the world oil trade through the Strait of Hormuz off its coast; its aligned forces in Yemen and the Gaza Strip directly threaten U.S. allies in Saudi Arabia and Israel with rocket attacks.

 The carrier strike group (CSG) that Bolton announced was headed to the Middle East had actually departed for a scheduled deployment more than a month ago.
-“Carrier deployments take some time to plan and aren’t sudden decisions, although their course is more flexible,” Rebecca Wasser, a policy analyst at the RAND Corporation, wrote in an email.
+“Carrier deployments take some time to plan and aren’t sudden decisions, although their course is more flexible,” Becca Wasser, a policy analyst at the RAND Corporation, wrote in an email.
 “Bolton’s statement merely leveraged an existing and ongoing deployment to send a message to Iran.
 It is important to note that he or the White House did not suddenly order the CSG to deploy.”

 The chief of naval operations, Admiral John Richardson, confirmed as much to reporters at an event Monday, according to U.S. News & World Report, though he later tweeted that the carrier strike group would go to the Middle East “at the direction” of Bolton and Shanahan.
 Wasser wrote that U.S. military strategy now calls for more unpredictability to confront rivals like Iran.
 “The U.S. Navy—and all services—has adopted dynamic force employment to demonstrate flexibility and the ability to respond to contingencies and world events as they unfold,” she wrote.